-EXAMPLEUsing ISAs flexibility
+EXAMPLEUsing ISA flexibility

-Graeme has a cash ISA worth £60,000, having invested the maximum £20,000 subscription in early May 2019.
-Eight months later he is in the process of moving home and needs £40,000 cash to complete his purchase.
-He has this amount in a fixed term deposit which matures in March 2020, but he does not want to pay an interest penalty to gain early access.
-Instead he could use the flexibility his ISA offers to withdraw the sum he needs in January 2020 and then replenish his ISA with the monies from his maturing deposit before 6 April 2020.
+Graeme had a cash ISA worth £60,000, having invested the maximum £20,000 subscription in early May 2022.
+Eight months later he was in the process of moving home and needed £40,000 cash to complete his purchase.
+He had this amount in a fixed term deposit which was due to mature in March 2023, but he did not want to pay an interest penalty to gain early access.
+Instead he used the flexibility his ISA offers to withdraw the sum he needed in January 2023 and then replenished his ISA with the monies from his maturing deposit before 6 April 2023.